margue01/python-react-app/README.md

 # Python and React App

-This project implemets an API and a basic User Interface to manage a list of users.
+This project implements an API and a basic User Interface to manage a list of users.

 ## Local Run